5 Use Cases for DynamoDB in 2023

 Web-based applications face scaling due to the growth of users along with the increasing complexity of data traffic.

-Along with the modern complexity of business comes the need to process data faster and more robustly.
+Along with the complexity of modern business comes the need to process data faster and more robustly.
 Because of this, standard transactional databases aren’t always the best fit.

 Instead, databases such as DynamoDB have been designed to manage the new influx of data.
 DynamoDB is an Amazon Web Services database system that supports data structures and key-valued cloud services.
 It allows users the benefit of auto-scaling, in-memory caching, backup and restore options for all their internet-scale applications using DynamoDB.